Kofoten/oevent-course-helper/README.md

 ## 🏗️ The 7 Design Principles

+This codebase started out solving the problem via brute force using `HashSet` and `Dictionary` collections because I needed to solve a real-world logistics problem in a single day.
+It is written in C# because that is what I'm most comfortable writing to get things done.

+However, once the domain logic was proven, the focus shifted entirely to systems engineering: **proving that managed C# does not have to be slow**.

-This codebase is governed by seven strict design "commandments" to ensure robustness, speed, and quality:
+To achieve the current execution times, this codebase is governed by seven strict design "commandments."
+These ensure robustness, speed, and quality, and are strictly listed in order of importance:

 1. **Algorithmic Elegance over Brute Force:** No parallelization.
 Problems are solved intelligently through advanced heuristics and algorithms rather than relying on raw compute power.
 2. **Strict Immutability:** State is read-only by default.
 Everything outside of an immediate working set is strictly immutable.